istio/istio.io/content/en/blog/2021/patch-tuesdays/index.md

 security releases not contain any other fixes, although that may not always be possible.

-When the Product Security working group intends to ship an upcoming security patch an announcment will be made [Discuss](https://discuss.istio.io/c/announcements/5) 2 weeks prior to release.
+When the Product Security working group intends to ship an upcoming security patch an announcment will be made on [Discuss](https://discuss.istio.io/c/announcements/5) 2 weeks prior to release.
 We ask that you please watch the announcements category to be notified of such a release.
 If no such announcement is made there will not be a security release for that month, barring some exceptions (see below).